 - d.
-Subdivision Review-The Planning Board has reviewed and adopts the memorandum dated November 9, 2023 (Diaz-Campbell to Lockhart).
-The Subdivision Review Section noted the property is subject to PPS 4-22046 and ADQ-2022-032.
+Subdivision Review-In a memorandum dated November 9, 2023 (Diaz-Campbell to Lockhart), the Subdivision Review Section noted the property is subject to PPS 4-22046 and ADQ-2022-032.
 A final plat application will be required following approval of the DSP, prior to the issuance of permits.
-Final plats for the property shall be accepted, prior to the expiration of the PPS, which is April 20, 2025. - e.
-Environmental Planning-The Planning Board has reviewed and adopts the memorandum dated November 14, 2023 (Rea to Lockhart).
-The Environmental Planning Section offered the following:
+Final plats for the property should be accepted, prior to the expiration of the PPS, which is April 20, 2025. - e.
+Environmental Planning-In a memorandum dated November 14, 2023 (Rea to Lockhart), the Environmental Planning Section offered the following: